vishaltak/gitlab-development-kit/doc/howto/geo.md

       1. Log in as root

-      1. Go to the "Admin" section of the site
+      1. Go to the "Admin > Geo > Sites" section of the site (http://localhost:3001/admin/geo/sites)

-      1. On the left-hand menu, click on "Geo > Sites"

       1. View the statistics and confirm the running server is marked as the "Primary"